FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/README.md

 ## Development Guidelines

-The development guidelines are the same as for the Filecoin Foundation website.
-For more information, refer to the [ff-site README](../ff-site/README.md#development-guidelines).
+Check out the [development guidelines](../../README.md#development-guidelines) in the root README for more information.

 ## Contributing

-We welcome contributions to Filecoin Foundation for the Decentralized Web website!
+We welcome contributions to the Filecoin Foundation for the Decentralized Web website!

 ## License